blenderskool/diode/README.md

 Third party APIs make it easy to integrate functionalities across apps.
 But using them on a purely front-end project is a hassle.
 Most of the time, the API endpoints require an API key which cannot be exposed on the frontend.
 Hence, most of us setup a proxy backend server that makes the request to the third party API with the API keys and make the frontend request this proxy server instead.
 While it might be a trivial solution that shouldn't take a lot of time to implement, it can get very repeatable and tedious over time.

 **Diode solves this** problem by abstracting this proxy server and allowing you to add and configure as many API routes and consume them directly on the frontend **without having to worry about exposing any API keys**!
 Since Diode sits in between all the requests going to the third-party server, it also makes it easy to add **commonly used middlewares to the API route** with just a click!
-_Fun fact: All of this happens without you have to write a single line of code._
+_Fun fact: All of this happens without you having to write a single line of code._

 ### Features
 - 💡 Easy to use dashboard.